matlab-actions/setup-matlab/README.md

 ```

 ### Run MATLAB Tests on GitHub-Hosted Runner
-Set up a GitHub-hosted runner to run the tests in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) and generate test results in JUnit-style XML format and code coverage results in Cobertura XML format.
+Use a GitHub-hosted runner to run the tests in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) and generate test results in JUnit-style XML format and code coverage results in Cobertura XML format.
 To run the tests and generate the artifacts, include the [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/) action in your workflow.

 ```yaml
 name: Run MATLAB Tests on GitHub-Hosted Runner